grab/engineering-blog/_posts/2018-03-01-experiment-chat-booking-cancellations.md

 * direct asks for specific details such as the pick-up location

-* first-person-speak (on the Driver-Partner’s behalf)
+* first-person-speak (on the driver-partner's behalf)

 * Inclusion of *emojis*